jt14den/jt14den.github.io/_posts/2016-07-25-contributing-carpentries.md

     >$ git push origin new-lesson-improvement
     >```

 7. Perform the Pull Request from your fork.
+Follow these [steps]()https://help.github.com/articles/creating-a-pull-request/.
+8. The maintainer of the lesson will review the changes and merge them into the upstream repository.
+They might also have questions for you and will comment on your request before the changes can be merged.

 Credits:
+1. Matt Critchlow @mcritchlow led us through the development workflow.
+Juliane Schneider pitviper6, as a maintainer for the Open Refine lesson, also was a great resource for figuring out the carpentry workflow.
 1. [Development workflow with Git: Fork, Branching, Commits, and Pull Request](https://github.com/sevntu-checkstyle/sevntu.checkstyle/wiki/Development-workflow-with-Git:-Fork,-Branching,-Commits,-and-Pull-Request)
 2. [Configuring a remote for a fork](https://help.github.com/articles/configuring-a-remote-for-a-fork/)
 3. [Syncing a Fork](https://help.github.com/articles/syncing-a-fork/)